On minimal epimorphic subgroups in simple algebraic groups of rank $2$: Nonexistence of -dimensional closed epimorphic subgroups

 So in all cases, by Theorem~\ref{thm:epi_characterization}.(4), $H$ is not epimorphic in $G$. \medbreak {\textbf{Cases for $\Sp_4(k)$:}} We fix as follows ordered bases of $V_1$ and $V_2$, the Weyl modules for $G$ of highest weight $\omega_i$, for $i = 1, 2$:

 (Here $v_{11}$ and $v_{21}$ are highest weight vectors in the respective modules.)
 We use the matrix expressions of the root groups with respect to these bases.

-\FloatBarrier \FloatBarrier \medbreak {\bf{Case 1:}} As in Case 1 for ${\rm SL}_3(k)$, one can check that the group $H$ is conjugate to the image of a Borel subgroup of ${\rm SL}_2(k)$ acting on the irreducible module of highest weight $3q_1$, and conclude by applying Corollary~\ref{cor:reductive_proper}. \medbreak {\bf{Case 2:}} Here $H$ lies in the maximal rank reductive subgroup of type $A_1\tilde{A_1}$, and we apply again Corollary~\ref{cor:reductive_proper}. \medbreak {\bf{Cases 3,4,5:}} In each case we identify a module $W$, a fixed point $w\in W$ for $H$ which is not fixed by $T$ and then apply Theorem~\ref{thm:epi_characterization}.(4) to see that $H$ is not epimorphic in $G$.
-The information is given in Table~\ref{tab:B2_fixed_point}. \medbreak {\textbf{Cases for $G_2(k)$:}} Here we use the explicit matrix representations of root elements acting on $V$, the $7$-dimensional Weyl module of highest weight $\omega_1$.
+\FloatBarrier \FloatBarrier \medbreak {\bf{Case 1:}} As in Case 1 for ${\rm SL}_3(k)$, one can check that the group $H$ is conjugate to the image of a Borel subgroup of ${\rm SL}_2(k)$ acting on the irreducible module of highest weight $3q_1$, and conclude by applying Corollary~\ref{cor:reductive_proper}. \medbreak {\bf{Case 2:}} Here $H$ lies in the maximal rank reductive subgroup of type $A_1\tilde{A_1}$, and we apply again Corollary~\ref{cor:reductive_proper}. \medbreak {\bf{Cases 3,4,5,6:}} In each case we identify a module $W$, a fixed point $w\in W$ for $H$ which is not fixed by $T$ and then apply Theorem~\ref{thm:epi_characterization}.(4) to see that $H$ is not epimorphic in $G$.
+The information is given in Table~\ref{tab:B2_fixed_point}.
+For Case 4, notice that $\alpha_1^{\vee}$ or $\alpha_2^{\vee}$ has strictly positive weight on $w$. \medbreak {\textbf{Cases for $G_2(k)$:}} Here we use the explicit matrix representations of root elements acting on $V$, the $7$-dimensional Weyl module of highest weight $\omega_1$.
 We use the structure constants from \textsc{GAP} \cite{GAP}, the same as those used to produce the expressions in Table~\ref{tab:G2_cases}, and fix the following ordered basis $\mathcal B$ of $V$:

 where $v_1$ is a maximal vector for the fixed Borel subgroup of $G$.
 Then the root groups are as follows:

 \medbreak {\bf{Case 1:}} We argue that $T_HU_H$ lies in a principal $A_1$-subgroup of $G$, and then apply Corollary~\ref{cor:reductive_proper}.
 We first show that $U_H$ lies in such a subgroup.
 The argument is similar to the proof of \cite[Theorem 3]{Testerman1}.
 It is known that the principal $A_1$-subgroup in $G_2$ acts irreducibly on the module $V$, when $p\geq 7$, and $V$ is isomorphic to the irreducible ${\rm SL}_2(k)$-module of highest weight $6$.
 Using the construction of the irreducible representation coming from the action of ${\rm SL}_2(k)$ on the homogeneous polynomials of degree $6$ in $k[X,Y]$, with the basis $w_i = X^{6-i}Y^i$, $0\leq i\leq 6$, one can check that the action of $u(t)$ on the basis $\{\gamma_iw_i, 1\leq i\leq 7\}$, where we take $(\gamma_1,\gamma_2,\gamma_3,\gamma_4,\gamma_5,\gamma_6,\gamma_7) = (1,1,-2,-3,-12,-60,-360)$, is precisely the action of $ $ on the basis $\{v_i,1\leq i\leq 7\}$.
 Moreover, since the action of the toral element $t(\lambda) = \alpha_1^\vee(\lambda^{3q_1m})\alpha_2^\vee(\lambda^{5q_1m})$ on the basis $\gamma_iw_i$ is $\lambda^{q_1m(4-i)}$, for $1\leq i\leq 7$, and setting $\mu^2 = \lambda^m$, we have that the action of the semisimple element $t(\mu)$ is precisely that of ${\rm diag}(\mu^{q_1},\mu^{q_1})$ on the basis $\mathcal B$.